Image: Fortinet presentation on the risks of IoT devices at the RSA cybersecurity conference

 Learn more about Cybersecurity Training at Herzing College

 Herzing College offers a 12-month Cybersecurity Specialist diploma.
-This program is available at the Toronto and Ottawa campuses.
+This program is available at the Toronto and Ottawa campuses as well as online.

 Our students have full, free access to Fortinet courses and can take their first NSE certification exam for free (a $400 savings).